Dirleton Castle: Bessie Hogge, Marione Meik and Margaret Goodfellow

 The trials took place in the Dirleton Castle Great Hall, and although the sentence and action taken do not survive either, those accused were usually executed, as required by law, often by strangling.

 Official apology

-Nicola Sturgeon, the first minister of Scotland, issued an officially apology for the first time, for the persecution of alleged witches during the 16th, 17th, and 18th centuries.
+In March 2022,Nicola Sturgeon, the first minister of Scotland, issued an officially apology for the first time, for the persecution of alleged witches during the 16th, 17th, and 18th centuries.
+Of the people that were accused of witchcraft, a vast majority of them were women.
+"They were arrested, brutally tortured and coerced into false confessions.
+Two-thirds of those accused were executed, according to historians."